 How to pay off student loans

 Your student loan consists of three components: the principal, which is the amount you originally borrowed; interest, which is the amount you have to pay to the lender in return for extending you the loan; and fees, such as late fees or origination fees, if applicable.

 To pay your student loan, log into your account at your loan servicer’s website.
 For federal student loans, you’ll have to figure out which third-party company handles your billing; your school’s financial aid office should know.

 Private student loans must be paid directly to the lender, either online or through the lender’s mobile app, if one is offered.

-Student loans may have different servicers and due dates, so make sure you make payments to each of the respective lenders by their respective deadlines.
+Student loans may have different servicers, such as Nelnet, and different due dates, so make sure you make payments to each of the respective lenders by their respective deadlines.